 Congressional leaders say they've reached agreement on government funding

-Washington — Congressional leaders have come to an agreement on the overall spending level for the remainder of 2024 as they seek to avoid a government shutdown later this month, the leaders announced Sunday.
+Washington — Congressional leaders announced Sunday they have reached an agreement on the overall spending level for the remainder of 2024 as they seek to avoid a government shutdown later this month.

+The topline matches that of a bipartisan deal reached last year and includes changes to discretionary spending that was part of a side agreement between President Biden and then-House Speaker Kevin McCarthy.
+It cuts $6.1 billion in COVID-19 spending and makes modifications to IRS funding.

-"The bipartisan topline appropriations agreement clears the way for Congress to act over the next few weeks in order to maintain important funding priorities for the American people and avoid a government shutdown," House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer said in a statement Sunday.
+"The bipartisan topline appropriations agreement clears the way for Congress to act over the next few weeks in order to maintain important funding priorities for the American people and avoid a government shutdown," House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer, both New York Democrats, said in a statement Sunday.

 So far, none of the annual appropriations bills that fund the government have made it through the Republican-controlled House and the Democratic-led Senate.
 Instead, Congress in recent months has relied on short-term funding extensions to keep the government operating.